KannonZenetism/zenetism-field-physics/zenetism/MP06-decoding-and-emergence-ch12-15.md

 ### 13.2 Initiation by Spirit — The Pattern Reveals Itself

-> “I was in the Spirit on the Lord’s Day…”
+> "I was in the Spirit on the Lord's Day…"
 > — Revelation 1:9

 This single line reframes the entire vision that follows —